 Classes of excipients used in the manufacture of tablets

-Excipients used tablet formulation may be classified into two groups:
+Excipients used in tablet formulation may be classified into two groups:

 - Those that help to impart satisfactory processing and compression characteristics to the formulation e.g. bulking agents/diluents, binders, glidants, and lubricants.

 - Those that helps to give additional desirable physical characteristics to the compressed tablets e.g., disintegrants, surface acting agents/ surfactants, colours, flavours and sweetening agents (as in the case of chewable tablets), polymers or hydrophobic materials (as in the case of controlled-release tablets).

 Excipients used in the formulation of tablets